 If you’re feeling hungry, you can find countless restaurants along the promenade.
 I had some delicious pasta at La Nostra Padrona Restaurant, which also serves fresh seafood.

-Price: A one-way boat ride will cost you about 5 Euros.
+Price: A one-way boat ride to/from St. Peter’s Pool will cost you about 5 euros.

 Are you ready to see the best of Malta in three days?
 Pin this post for later